uwe-app/website/site/docs/reference/helpers/include.md

 {{import "header"}}

-The `include` helper can be used to include files into your pages; normally it is used for examples.
-Include paths are resolved relative to the page calling the `include` helper.
-Include files must exist within the `site` source folder.
+The `include` helper can be used to include files into your pages; normally it is used for examples but can also be useful to embed assets.
+Relative paths are resolved from the file calling the `include` helper unless they start with a `/` which resolves the path from the `site` folder.

+It is an error attempting to include a file outside the `site` source folder.

 {{#> note label="info"}}
 Use the *includes* folder [[docs/getting-started/conventions]] to automatically ignore included files.
+{{/note}}

+{{#> note label="warn" type="warn"}}
+If you use this helper inside a partial loaded from a plugin relative paths are resolved from the plugin partial file which is probably not what you want; instead use an absolute path to resolve from the project `site` folder.
 {{/note}}

 ## Arguments